Beginning in the 1920s up to the late 1950s, the Redlands “Sewer

 To overcome hydraulic challenges, a portion of the wastewater collection system is diverted to a lift station that receives an average flow of 3.0 Million Gallons per Day (MGD), and has a maximum capacity of 7.8 MGD.
 The sewage flow from the lift station is pumped through a pressure force main that is 12 and 14 inches in diameter and approximately 3.5 miles in length.
 Discharges into the wastewater collection system are conveyed to the City’s Wastewater Treatment Plant (WWTP) which was constructed in 1963.

-State Water Resources Control Board Order No. 2006-0003-DWQ requires wastewater collection agencies to have an Overflow Emergency Response Plan (OERP).
+State Water Resources Control Board Order No. WQ 2022-0103-DWQ requires wastewater collection agencies to have a Sewer System Emergency Response Plan (SERP).
 Under this order, City employees are required to report all wastewater overflows found and to take the appropriate action to secure the wastewater overflow area, properly report to the appropriate regulatory agencies, relieve the cause of the overflow, and ensure that the affected area is cleaned as soon as possible to minimize health hazards to the public and protect the environment.
-As such, the City’s goal is to respond to sewer system overflows as soon as possible following notification and in accordance with the City’s OERP.
+As such, the City’s goal is to respond to sewer system overflows as soon as possible following notification and in accordance with the City’s SERP.